canonical/launchpad-manual/contribute-to-our-docs.rst

 Through the academy, community members get access to curated and well-defined beginner-friendly tasks along with mentorship and advice in a friendly and encouraging environment.
-This allows them to make meaningful contributions to established open-source projects such as Launchpad from the start.
+This allows them to make meaningful contributions to established open-source projects, such as Launchpad, from the start.

-For experts, the academy can also be a great place to share knowledge and get involved with new developments.
+For experts, the academy can be a great place to share knowledge and get involved with new developments.

 For more information on how you can get involved, visit the `CODA website`_.